Zhejiang University: 1949–1976: Mao Zedong era

+1976 to present

+With the end of the Cultural Revolution in 1976, Liu returned to ZJU as the honorary president, the only by far.
+In November 1980, ZJU became co-funded by both Ministry of Education and Zhejiang's provincial government.

-In 1989, the students at Zhejiang University held demonstrations at Wulin Square, Hangzhou with more than 10 other universities in Hangzhou to support the democracy movement in Beijing.
-On hearing the massacre in Beijing, the protesting students blocked the railway at Nanxingqiao Railway Station with their bodies for three days, before negotiating with Vice Governor Chai Songyue.
-At least 60 passage trains and 166 cargo trains were blocked during the protest.
+In 1989, Zhejiang University students, along with more than 10 other universities in Hangzhou, demonstrated in Wulin Square in support of the democracy movement in Beijing.
+After hearing of the massacre in Beijing, the student protesters blocked the railway at Nanxingqiao station with their bodies for three days before negotiating with the vice-governor, Chai Songyue.
+At least 60 passenger trains and 166 freight trains were blocked during the protest.

 Since 1988 to 1995, Lu Yongxiang assumed the president of Zhejiang University, during which he made "pursuing innovation" part of the university motto and reformed teaching and research systems, including introduction of the program of Advanced Honor Class of Engineering Education.